-In Malaysia, Khoo (2020) in his article titled "Post-legislative scrutiny in the process of democratic transition in Malaysia" discussed parliamentary institution reform during the period of PH rule.
-He stated that prior to the PH era, the government controlled parliamentary institutions, resulting in lack of check and balance process.
-This situation has resulted in several cases of abuse of power and poor governance, such as Felda, Tabung Haji, and 1MDB.
-Subsequent to GE-14, the PH government made several changes to reduce executive intervention, such as appointing PAC chairmen who were not government MPs and establishing several cross-party committees such as Select Committee for Consideration of Bills, Select Committee on Human Rights and Gender Equality, and Select Committee on Federal-State Relations.
+In Malaysia, Khoo (2020) in his article titled "Post-legislative scrutiny in the process of democratic transition in Malaysia" discussed parliamentary institutional reform during the period of PH rule.
+She stated that prior to the PH era, the government-controlled parliamentary institutions, resulted in a lack of a check and balance process.
+This situation has resulted in several cases of abuse of power and poor governance, such as Felda, Tabung Haji and 1MDB.
+After 14th General Election (GE14), the PH government made several changes to reduce executive intervention, such as appointing the PAC chairman from among those who were not government MPs and establishing several cross-party committees such as the Select Committee for Consideration of Bills, Select Committee on Human Rights and Gender Equality and Select Committee on Federal-State Relations.

-Hassan and Kartivelu (2021) in their article entitled "The implementation of parliamentary special select committees (ad-hoc) 2004-2012: An important lesson to learn for effective checks and balances in future parliament" discussed parliamentary institution reform in terms of the establishment of parliamentary select committee.
+Muhamad Sayuti and Kartivelu (2021) discussed parliamentary institutional reform in terms of the establishment of parliamentary select committees.
 They claimed that there were significant flaws in the parliamentary select committee's implementation during the BN administration.
-The committee's weakness stems from the fact that the number of opposition MPs appointed as members was too small, and there were also cabinet members appointed as chairman.
-For example, during the Abdullah Badawi administration, Dr Maximus Ongkili, a Kota Marudu Member of Parliament who was then a

-Minister in the Prime Minister's Department was appointed Chairman of the Special Select Committee on Unity and National Service.
+The committee's weakness stemmed from the fact that the number of opposition MPs appointed as members was too small, and there were also cabinet members appointed as chairman.
+For example, during the Abdullah Badawi administration, Dr. Maximus Ongkili, a Kota Marudu MP who was then a Minister in the Prime Minister's Department was appointed Chairman of the Special Select Committee on Unity and National Service.
 As a result of the lack of checks and balances, the committee was unable to function effectively.
 Thus, they proposed two reforms: increasing the number of opposition MPs appointed to the committee and not involving cabinet members as chairman.
-This is to ensure that the committee's function as a committee that monitors and balances the government is maintained.
+This is to ensure the committee's function as a committee that monitors and balances the government is maintained.

-Harding (2021) in his article titled "The Dewan Negara and constitutional reform: Upper houses in comparative perspective" discussed the need for Senate institutional reform.
-He identified the Senate's main weakness is the disparity in the number of senators appointed by the state and federal governments.
-As a result of this imbalance, there are not enough state representatives in the assembly to carry out the central government's legislative and monitoring functions.
+Harding (2021) in his article "The Dewan Negara and constitutional reform: Upper houses in comparative perspective" discussed the need for Senate institutional reform.
+He identified the Senate's main weakness as the disparity in the number of senators appointed by the state and federal governments.
+As a consequence of this imbalance, there are not enough state representatives in the assembly to carry out the central government's legislative and monitoring functions.
 This can be seen when the majority of support is in favour of the executive, as the federal government makes the most appointments.
-As a result, he argued that the institutional reform of the Senate needs be implemented.
+As a result, he argued that the institutional reform of the Senate needs to be implemented.
 Among them is the allocation of a balanced composition for state and federal appointments to improve the effectiveness and efficiency of the Senate's functions.
 The Senate can play an even greater role if its composition is balanced, particularly in terms of members' accountability to the state they represent.
-In addition, Harding proposed that some Senate members to be elected directly by the people in order to ensure that they can carry the people's voice.
+In addition, Harding proposed that some Senate members be elected directly by the people to ensure that they can carry the people's voice.